swcarpentry/r-novice-inflammation/_extras/guide.md

 *   Provide shortcut for the assignment operator (`<-`) (RStudio: Alt+- on Windows/Linux; Option+- on Mac).

+*   When performing operations on sliced rows of data frames, be aware that some functions in R automatically convert the object type to a numeric vector, while others do not.
+For example, `max(dat[1, ])` works as expected, while `mean(dat[1, ])` returns an error.
+You can fix this by including an explicit call to `as.numeric()`, for example `mean(as.numeric(dat[1, ]))`.
+This issue is also mentioned in a callout box in the lesson materials, since it is unexpected and can create confusion when simple examples fail (by contrast, operations on sliced columns of data frames always work as expected, since columns of data frames are already vectors).

 ## [Addressing Data]({{ page.root }}/10-supp-addressing-data/)

 *   Note that the data frame `dat` is not the same set of data as in other lessons.